Sanskar-Dwivedi/Quizz--Hight-Output-Of-A-Falling-Ball-/README.md

 At 4 seconds, the ball is at height: 21.6 meters
 At 5 seconds, the ball is on the ground.

-Note: Depending on the height of the tower, the ball may not reach the ground in 5 seconds -- that’s okay.
-We’ll improve this program once we’ve covered loops.
 Note: The ^ symbol isn’t an exponent in C++.
 Implement the formula using multiplication instead of exponentiation.
 Note: Remember to use double literals for doubles, e.g. 2.0 rather than 2.